barbaramaseda/java-client-sdk/README.md

 # [DEPRECATED] java-client-sdk

-This library is deprecated and no longer actively developed.
+This library has been deprecated and no longer actively developed.
 It has been replaced by [retina-api-java-sdk](https://github.com/cortical-io/retina-api-java-sdk).

 cortical.io